sun-23/tft3.5serial-arduino/README.md

 tft3.5serial.ino is firmware of diy serial tft (Aduino uno + 3.5inch TFT Shield) to read command by SERIAL (PIN 0,1) of arduino

-you must not cennect before upload code because it will error when upload (pin 0,1 same as SERIAL usb port) you must connect after upload code
+you must not connect before upload code because it will error when upload (pin 0,1 same as SERIAL usb port) you must connect after upload code

 device | serial tft | <-----> | arduino uno
 --- | --- | --- | ---